Generic Name: selegiline (oral) (se LE ji leen)

 yeast extracts (such as Marmite).

-Avoid drinking alcohol while taking Zelapar.
-Zelapar can cause side effects that may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be awake and alert.
+Zelapar may impair your thinking or reactions.
+Some people taking this medicine have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
+You may fall asleep suddenly, even after feeling alert.
+Be careful if you drive or do anything that requires you to be alert.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop taking Zelapar and call your doctor at once if you have any of these serious side effects:
+Get emergency medical help if you have signs of an allergic reaction to Zelapar: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.